Skip to main content

 The role of MR enterography in Crohn's disease is mapping the small bowel without radiation.
 Patients with Crohn's may need many scans over a lifetime, so avoiding cumulative radiation matters.
 MR enterography shows inflammation, strictures, and fistulas at high resolution.

 We get pelvic MRI for endometriosis because surface lesions are often missed on ultrasound.
-Deep infiltrating endometriosis, especially involving the bowel or bladder, shows up best on MRI.
+Deep infiltrating endometriosis, particularly involving the bowel or bladder, shows up best on MRI.
 The scan helps surgeons plan the operation if surgery is on the table.

 An "incidental finding" on an abdominal scan is something the radiologist sees that is unrelated to the reason for the scan, like a small kidney cyst or liver lesion.
 Most are benign.
 We help you decide which findings deserve follow-up and which can be safely ignored.